andrewcourtice/harlem/extensions/storage/README.md

 });
 ```

-The storage extension adds 2 methods to the store instance: `startStorageSync` and `stopStorageSync`.
+The storage extension adds 3 methods to the store instance: `startStorageSync`, `stopStorageSync` and `clearStorage`.

 ## Usage